Fraternal, Friendly and Secret Societies.

 Nearly all versions of Odd Fellowship have some kind of further degrees, the purple degree for example appears in both.

-a "Noble Grand's" Oddfellows Robe.
+An extraordinary example of a "Noble Grand's" Oddfellows Robe. |

 Many Odd Fellow groups had extraordinary robes and regalia, this was particularly true of the IOOF but it was not uncommon in Britain as well.
 There are fantastic reports from some of the smaller "Unities" of costumes of equal splendour.
 S